ftsrg/theta/subprojects/cfa/README.md

 }
 ```

-See _src/test/resources_ for more examples.
+See _src/test/resources_ for more examples and _src/main/antlr_ for the full grammar.

 ### C source to CFA

 An unstable, prototype tool is available that can parse simple C programs into CFAs using Eclipse CDT.
 The tool can be downloaded [here](http://home.mit.bme.hu/~hajdua/theta/c-to-cfa.jar).
-This tool is no longer maintained as we are currently developing an LLVM frontend for CFAs.
+his tool is no longer maintained as we are currently developing an LLVM frontend for CFAs.

 ## Tool